henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 If this doesn't help, try restarting your computer and start your launcher as an administrator.

-This could also be caused by not allowing microphone access in your OS settings.
+This could also be caused by not allowing microphone access in your OS privacy settings.

 ## Players can be heard far away/Proximity is not working